PT By State Series

 Idaho is a small state in terms of population.
 Because of this, PT jobs are fewer than one would like.

-The average annual salary for PTs is also low as compared to the national average.
+The average annual salary for PTs is also low compared to the national average.

 But with a health conscious population and a great quality of life.

-There are also great options if you’re looking to get your personal trainer certification in Boise or your personal trainer license in Idaho.
+There are also great options if you want to get your personal trainer certification in Boise or your personal trainer license in Idaho.

 FAQs on How to Become a Personal Trainer in Idaho